2014 Touch A Truck Family Festival to Benefit Heart Health

 Abundant sunshine, festive balloons, clowns, and a marching band created an atmosphere of fun and discovery that welcomed young visitors, their parents, grandparents and friends to Greater Atlanta Hadassah's first ever Touch A Truck Family Festival to Benefit Heart Health which took place at Centennial High School in Roswell on September 7.

-Greater Atlanta Hadassah thanks its 100+ sponsors, 200+ volunteers, and all 1100+ attendees who purchased tickets for their part in raising funds for Every Beat Counts: Hadassah’s Heart Health Program™ (EBC) and cardiac research at Hadassah Medical Association in Israel.
-Lee Tanenbaum, Touch A Truck Co-Chair, stated, "We are still tallying our sponsorships, ticket sales, and expenses but we are delighted that we will be able to make a contribution of $14,500 to benefit Hadassah's heart health program and cardiac research."
+Greater Atlanta Hadassah thanks its 100+ sponsors, 200+ volunteers, and all 1100+ attendees who purchased tickets for their part in raising funds for Every Beat Counts: Hadassah’s Heart Health Program™ (EBC) and cardiac research at Hadassah Medical Organization in Israel.
+Lee Tanenbaum, Touch A Truck Co-Chair, stated, "We are delighted that that Touch A Truck was a success in so many ways.
+Most importantly, we have made a contribution of $14,500 to benefit Hadassah's heart health program and cardiac research."